 “Mordant, meditative, knotty, provocative…More than a fascinating historical document, it is a coherent and persuasive novel…Philip Ó Ceallaigh’s translation is highly convincing and sweeps us along with its protagonist’s emotional shifts.” —Financial Times

-“Eerily prophetic…a brilliant translation of a most unusual novel.” —Irish Times
+“Eerily prophetic… a brilliant translation of a most unusual novel.
+For Two Thousand Years is a book of truths.” —Irish Times